In This Article

 Nussbaum provides a perfect example of why certain conditions will respond quicker to Clear + Brilliant.
 “After one session, you will note a marked improvement in the removal of dead skin cells and the skin will appear glowing,” she explains.
 “However, for pigment removal and a reduction in fine lines, more treatments are needed.”

 Jaliman expands on the topic with an explanation of her own.
 “Results are both immediate and progressive.
 A few days after treatment, skin will feel softer, look brighter and show a more even tone,” she says.
 Moreover, she adds that most patients can see visible improvements after three to six treatments.

-Zuckerman advises separating each treatment per month for a maximal effect.
+Zuckerman advises separating each treatment per month for maximum effect.
 He also recommends routine maintenance treatments every three to four months following the initial course.